Compact size system monitoring and multi-ping tool

 Q. Does Venmon leave anything in the Windows registry?

 A. If you install Venmon, it leaves a entry for uninstalling.
-Other than that, it does not read from or write to the registry.
+Other than that, it does not leave anything in the registry.

 Q. How often does Venmon write to its log files?